erizov/Professor/semester_1/lecture_07_heaps_priority/priority_queue/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Priority Queue for a specific use case (e.g., nearly sortdatasetata)
+7. Optimize Priority Queue for a specific employ case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Priority Queue
 9. Compare Priority Queue performance with alternative algorithms on large datasets